Sharp Eyes Save Lives

 Would he succeed, though?

-As was the case in Series One, a lot of spade work appeared to be taking place in Episode Two of Series Two as the show’s creators Declan Lawn and Adam Patterson laid the groundwork for the rest of the series.
+As was the case in Series One, a lot of spade work appeared to be taking place in Episode Two of Series Two as the show’s creators Declan Lawn and Adam Patterson prepared the ground for the rest of the series.

 Patterson and Lawn were on directorial duties too, delivering another solidly constructed episode in which several storylines took root.

-With Lee pitting Dixon and Hamill against each other on the Mount Eden estate, in Blackthorn station two characters were also butting heads – Inspector Helen McNally and the supremely cocky Murray Canning.
+With Lee pitting Dixon and Hamill against each other on the estate, in Blackthorn station two characters were also butting heads – Inspector Helen McNally and the supremely cocky Murray Canning.

-While strains also started to emerge in the relationship between Steve and Grace, Annie found herself drawn to Blackthorn’s latest recruit Shane.
+While strains started to emerge in the relationship between Steve and Grace, Annie found herself drawn to Blackthorn’s latest recruit Shane.

-However as the new Constable turned on the charm, you couldn’t help feeling something didn’t quite feel right – something that may well become more apparent as subsequent episodes unfold.
+However as the new Constable turned on the charm, you couldn’t help feeling something wasn’t quite right – something that may well become more apparent as subsequent episodes unfold.

 Now a solicitor, Jen Robinson continued to show considerable interest in the 1978 Stuart’s Fish and Chips Shop bombing on behalf of an old friend from Series One, Paddy Jenkin’s deeply traumatised Alan ‘Happy’ Kelly.

-This saw her knock on the door of Derek Thompson’s former RUC Special Branch officer Robin Graham in a legacy storyline that could open some uncomfortable truths.
+This saw her knock the door of Derek Thompson’s former RUC Special Branch officer Robin Graham in a legacy storyline that could reveal some uncomfortable truths.

 As for the cast, the chemistry between McCann and Brooke continued to be a joy to watch, while Kenneth Branagh lookalike Frank Blake showed some promise as the enigmatic Shane Bradley.